 In 2012, BP expanded beyond its traditional niche in the biomass sector to pursue opportunities in other renewable technologies, and in September of 2013, began construction on the country's first utility scale solar farm, a 22MW facility that currently delivers over 35 million KW hours to the grid.

 Harnessing the solar potential in San Carlos is an important step in providing more reliable and clean energy to the community.
 Bronzeoak Philippines benefits from a well-positioned status as a leading clean energy company in the 21st Century.
 Being a 100% Filipino company, its reputation gives it the momentum to see all its projects to completion.
 In fact, Bronzeoak Philippines’ portfolio covers many accomplishments in various fields: project development, site identification, design conceptualization, sustainability planning, securing investment capital, technical design, contractor bidding and selection processes among others.
-This recognition has allowed the company to cut through industry bureaucracy and achieve quick results.
+This recognition has allowed the company to effectively manage challenges within the industry, thereby achieving quick results.